tapachir/carbon_calc_ZKP/README.md

 ## WiP:
 This implemention is currently setup to run a hardcoded one-time calculation that is verifiable.
-Execution Time not accurate due to usedd sleep-timer.
+Execution Time not accurate due to used sleep-timer.

+## Evaluation:
+The branch "evaluation" contains the code that was used for running performance experiments.
+The folder diagram/eval contains the results of the experiments and the corressponding diagrams.